tensorturtle/bleak-fsm/README.md

 </tr>
 </table>

+## Error Handling

+The methods of `BleakModel` do not raise Exceptions, and only return True or False.
+The Finite State Machine `machine` uses that Boolean to determine if transition is successful or not.

+Therefore, for you, the worst case scenario is that the transition fails.
+Runtime exceptions are never thrown.

 ## Pycycling Compatibility

 `bleak-fsm` is designed to accomodate [`pycycling`](https://github.com/zacharyedwardbull/pycycling).
 The [basic tutorial notebook](examples/single_hr_notebook_example.ipynb) has parallel examples of using either raw BleakClient or a Pycycling object.